Gearing Up for Outdoor Play in the Cold

-Having the right material on the inner or base layer helps kids stay dry and warm out in the cold.
-Our winning recipe is long underwear (top and bottom) and socks in wool, silk or cotton—making sure that the base layer fits right next the skin so it can do its job.
+Having the right material on the inner or base layer helps kids stay warm and dry out in the cold.
+Our winning recipe is long underwear (top and bottom) and socks in wool, silk or cotton—making sure that the base layer fits right next the skin, so it can do its job.

 Wool—When we lived in Brooklyn, we discovered Ella’s Wool—a wonderful, Brooklyn-mom-owned, online shop that sells high quality wool base and outer layers for babies and kids.
 And, we are thrilled that Tinkergarten families can use the code Tinker to receive 15% off!
 We've also had great luck with Smartwool and Darn Tough (kids ages 5+ only) socks for our girls.